AEP American Electric Power | Utility | Outage Tracking

 About American Electric Power (AEP)

 American Electric Power owns the largest U.S. electricity transmission system, a network of about 40,000 miles that includes more ultra-high voltage transmission lines than all other transmission systems in the nation combined.
-The company is ranked in the Fortune 300 as one of the largest U.S. companies.

 The company, founded in 1906 upon replacing the Electric Company of America which launched in 1899, was named American Electric Power in 1958.
 The company developed the first power plant in the world to reheat steam as a source in generating electricity.
 The company acquired the following operations since the 1920s: